jaideepbir/mcp-gateway-base/docs/dependencies-and-inventory.md

 - If implemented with FastAPI (Python 3.11+):
   - fastapi
   - uvicorn[standard]
-  - python-jose[cryptography] (JWT signing/verification)
+  - python-jose[cryptography]
   - pydantic
   - httpx (optional)
-- Or any minimal OAuth2-compliant server implementation

 2.4 storage (DB migrations and client)
 - If using alembic (Python) for migrations:
   - alembic
   - psycopg2-binary
-- If using plain SQL migrations:
+- Plain SQL migrations:
   - No runtime deps; psql client for ops

 2.5 tests